Track the progress of the case

 What happens next:

-A hearing for the plaintiffs’ notification and summary judgment applications will be scheduled after the appeals in relation to the Class Issues have been determined.
+A hearing for the plaintiffs’ notification and summary judgment applications will be scheduled after all appeals in relation to the Class Issues have been finally determined.

 This website will be updated to reflect developments as the Class Action progresses.